irregularchat/chat-based-community-dashboard/ROADMAP.md

 - [ ] **Room Management Tools**
    - Maintain a list of all rooms for easier tracking and management.
    - Add users to rooms programmatically or via admin commands.
+   - Remove users from rooms programmatically or via admin commands.
+   - Admin announcements to all rooms.
+   - Create Rooms and invite users to them see (Quick Creation of Conflict Rooms)

 - [ ] **Chat-Based Account Management**
-   - Allow users to create accounts, reset passwords, or update credentials using chat-based subcommands.
+   - Allow admin user accounts to create accounts, reset passwords, or update credentials using chat-based subcommands.

 - [ ] **Quick Creation of Conflict Rooms**
    - Add functionality to create a conflict resolution room quickly, automatically adding all moderators and the relevant individual(s) into a private space.